pbayer/DiscreteEventsCompanion.jl/docs/src/activities.md

 an activity may span two or more events in a system.
 E.g. a server starts to serve a customer at a given time.
 This activity takes a certain interval in time.
 Within that interval other customers may arrive or leave or other servers may proceed in their work.

+## Sequences of Activities

 For certain problems it is useful to describe a DES as a sequence of activities.
-The activity based approach models a DES as sequences of activities of multiple entities overlapping each other in time.
+An activity-based approach models a DES as sequences of activities of multiple entities overlapping each other in time.
 For practical purposes an activity is a function combining

 - some operations to describe the activity with
 - an event to call the next activity.